-5. Conclusions
+247 5.
+Conclusions

-This paper presented the formulation of a new numerical method called Newton-MOWAM for solving several porous medium type equations.
-The analysis of efficiency and convergence of the method have also been discussed and supported by the results extracted from the C language-based simulation.
-The numerical results of all the tested examples showed that the proposed Newton-MOWAM iterative method required least number of iterations with minimum execution time compared to the typical Newton-WAM method.
-Further, the Newton-MOWAM also helped obtain the results, and it is much closer to the exact solution when the the order of matrix is large.
-Overall, it can be concluded that the Newton-MOWAM iterative method is certainly better approach in solving nonlinear porous medium type equation after the well-presented symmetry of the finite difference approximation and MOWAM iteration.
+248 This paper presented the formulation of a new numerical method called Newton-MOWAM for solving several porous medium type equations.
+The analysis of efficiency and convergence of the method have also been discussed and supported by the results 250 extracted from the C language based simulation.
+The numerical results of all the tested 251 pples showed that the proposed Newton-MOWAM iterative method requiresd least 252 number of iterations with minimum execution time compared to the typical Newton-253 WAM method.
+Further, the Newton-MOWAM is also helped to obtain the results, which 17 remely closer to the exact solution when the mesh the order of matrix is large.
+Overall, 255 it can be concluded that the Newton-MOWAM iterative method is certainly better approach in solving nonlinear porous medium type equation after the well-presented symmetry of the finite difference approximation and MOWAM iteration.
 In the future works, the applicability and efficiency of the Newton-MOWAM method will be further investigated to solve fractional porous medium type equations.
-Besides that, the Newton-MOWAM method will also be extended to solve more complex equations such as thermo-elastic-viscoplastic medium with pores and thermoelastic medium with double porosity.
+Besides that, the Newton-MOWAM method is also will be extended to solve more complex equations such as 261 thermo-elastic-viscoplastic medium with pores and thermo elastic medium with double 262 porosity.
+263

-Author Contributions: Writing-original draft preparation, E.A. and J.V.L.C.; writing-review and editing, M.S.M. and A.S.; supervision, J.S.
-All authors have read and agreed to the published version of the manuscript.
+- Author Contributions: Writing-original draft preparation, E.A. and J.V.L.C.; writing-review and editing, M.S.M. and A.S.; supervision, J.S. - Funding: This research received no external funding - 267 Acknowledgments: We gratefully acknowledge the valuable review by anonymous reviewers of the paper - Conflicts of Interest: The authors declare no conflict of interest.